henrikmidtiby/interactive-videoes-grails/setting-up-webserver.md

 Populate the database with content, by importing data dump from the server (tekvideo.sdu.dk).

 ```
+# For the development server
 sudo -u postgres psql tekvideo-dev < 2018-09-21psqldump-tekvideo3
+# For the production server
+sudo -u postgres psql tekvideo-3 < ~/2018-09-21psqldump-tekvideo3
 ```